 Indigenous cultures have always honored their placenta in various ways such as burying it, creating a dream catcher out of the umbilical cord, ingesting it (especially to combat postpartum hemorrhage), making art and holding a ceremony to give thanks.

-Placenta Encapsulation or placentophagy is practiced by the majority of animals and has been apart of traditional healing practices of Asia medicine for hundreds of years.
+Placenta Encapsulation or placentophagy is practiced by the majority of animals and has been apart of traditional healing practices of Asian medicine for hundreds of years.

 When we give birth our hormones take an immediate nose dive.
 Encapsulating your placenta may help that sudden drop in hormones not be so abrupt by slowly reducing your amount of hormones as your body tries to adjust to your new needs during the postpartum period.

 Women who ingest their placentas have reported the following benefits:

 higher iron levels

 Raw or Steamed preparation method